By Marc Lichtenfield, Chief Income Strategist

 Rio Tinto is an excellent way to get exposure to the insatiable demand for metals that will occur over the next decade while also earning a strong yield.

 Action to Take: Buy Rio Tinto Group (NYSE: RIO) at market.
-The stock is currently a position in the High Yield Portfolio.
 I suggest holding it in a tax-deferred account if possible.
 Place a 25% trailing stop below your entry price.

 No. 3: Capital Southwest

-It’s not often you can invest in a 60-year-old business that is extremely lean with only 28 employees, yields 10% and is a Perpetual Dividend Raiser that has boosted its dividend every quarter for the past 11 quarters… But my next pick has all of those qualities and then some!
+It’s not often you can invest in a 60-year-old business that is extremely lean with only 33 employees, yields 11% and is a regular dividend raiser… But my next pick has all of those qualities and then some!

 Even better, the company is considered very safe, has low debt and is committed to paying its dividend!